-Read on to learn more about the lawyer payment methods your clients want—and how to choose and implement them.
+In this post, we’ll cover the different payment methods your clients want—and how you can choose and implement them.

 - Accepting credit cards in person and online may require different ethical considerations.